 Any other non-recurring charges

 If all your subscriptions are annual, your ARR will be relatively simple to calculate.
-However, when you’re taking monthly and multi-year subscriptions into account, plus one-off fees and discounts, things can get a little more sticky.
+However, when you’re taking monthly and multi-year subscriptions into account, plus one-off fees and discounts, things can get a little more tricky.